Bringing together a diverse, creative student community

 For the 2022-23 academic year, the Union will bring in a new structure of college-based officers and MSL Elections will support that transition.

-I can honestly say that using MSL to run the election was a lot simpler and more intuitive than our previous supplier.
+I can honestly say that using MSL to run the student election was a lot simpler and more intuitive than our previous supplier.
 It was much easier to engage with both candidates and the voter pool, and the turnout was very good considering we had no access to on-campus voting and campaigning - Toby Taylor, Campaigns and Student Voice Coordinator

 Supporting students’ futures